o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-ag, --all-gems`**

-  Outputs all of the gems that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.
-Ignores repos
+  Outputs all of the Gems that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.

 - **`-at, --all-templates`**